trampgeek/jobeinabox/README.md

 If you're looking for the ready to run Docker image itself, you'll find it [in the DockerHub repo](https://hub.docker.com/r/trampgeek/jobeinabox/).
 This GitHub repository is relevant only if you wish to build your own customised Docker image.

 To build a docker image, make sure you have docker and docker-comose installed.
-Then pull this repo, cd into the jobeinabox directory and edit docker-compose.yml to suit your own needs.
+Then pull this repo, cd into the jobeinabox directory and edit Dockerfile to suit your own needs.
 Then simply build the image with the command

     docker-compose build